-1. The details of how the scheme will be operated are as follows:

-- 1.1 The Council's Taxi Licensing and Enforcement Policy will be fully considered by an authorised officer when determining the manner on which any breach of legislation or the requirements of this Policy are dealt with. - 1.3 Where it is decided that the use of the penalty points system is appropriate, the points will be issued in accordance with this appendix.
-If this appendix allows a range of points for a particular incident, the authorised officer will determine the appropriate number of points proportionate to the offence. - 1.4 Penalty points will only be imposed where the licensee agrees the breach or offence has taken place.
-Where the licensee does not agree that the breach or offence has taken place the matter will be referred to the Senior Licensing Officer for consideration regarding further action. - 1.5 The imposition of penalty points against a driver who is an employee will not necessarily result in additional imposition of points to his/her employer or operator.
-However, the Council retains the discretion to issue penalty points to drivers, driver/proprietors and operators for a single contravention if the circumstances warrant it i.e. the breach is one against all these licences and it is considered joint responsibility is held. - 1.6 When issued, the penalty points will remain "live" for a period of three years from the date they are imposed. - 1.7 There is no financial penalty associated with the system, and the licensee may continue to work.
-However, if 12 penalty points are imposed on an individual licence in any one 36 month period, the driver will appear in front of the Licensing Sub Committee where appropriate action will be taken in accordance with this policy.

-- 1.12 A driver will always have the right to be represented at any meeting, either legally or otherwise, and to state any mitigating circumstances he deems necessary. - 1.13 Any driver or vehicle proprietor or operator subject to suspension or revocation has the right of appeal to the Magistrates Court against the suspension or revocation.
-All suspensions will therefore be subject to a 21-day appeals period prior to implementation to allow for the formal appeals process. - 1.14 The penalty points system will operate without prejudice to the Council's ability to take other action under appropriate legislation or as provided for by this policy. - 1.15 The penalty points system outlined below identifies a number of breaches of conditions, byelaws and/or statutory provisions.
-It then indicates the number of points to be invoked should the breach be proven.
+- 1. The details of how the scheme will be operated are as follows: - 1.1 The Council's Taxi Licensing and Enforcement Policy will be fully considered by an authorised officer when determining the manner on which any breach of legislation or the requirements of this Policy are dealt with. - 1.2 Where it is decided that the use of the penalty points system is appropriate, the points will be issued in accordance with this appendix.
+If this appendix allows a range of points for a particular incident, the authorised officer will determine the appropriate number of points proportionate to the offence. - 1.3 The imposition of penalty points against a driver who is an employee will not necessarily result in additional imposition of points to his/her employer or operator.
+However, the Council retains the discretion to issue penalty points to drivers, driver/proprietors and operators for a single contravention if the circumstances warrant it i.e. the breach is one against all these licences and it is considered joint responsibility is held. - 1.4 When issued, the penalty points will remain "live" for a rolling period of 24 months from the date they were imposed. - 1.5 There is no financial penalty associated with the system, and the licensee may continue to work.
+However, if 12 penalty points are imposed on an individual licence in any one 24 month rolling period, the driver will appear in front of the Licensing Sub Committee where appropriate action will be taken in accordance with this policy. - 1.6 A driver will always have the right to be represented at any meeting, either legally or otherwise, and to state any mitigating circumstances he deems necessary. - 1.7 Any driver, vehicle, proprietor or operator subject to suspension has the right of appeal to the Magistrates Court against the suspension.
+Suspensions will normally be subject to a 21-day appeals period prior to implementation to allow for the formal appeals process, except where the relevant legislation allows for a suspension to take place with immediate effect. - 1.8 Any driver, vehicle, proprietor or operator subject to revocation has the right of appeal to the Magistrates Court against the revocation.
+Revocation of the licence will take place with immediate effect. - 1.9 The penalty points system will operate without prejudice to the Council's ability to take other action under appropriate legislation or as provided for by this policy. - 1.10 The penalty points system outlined below identifies a number of breaches of conditions, byelaws and/or statutory provisions.
+It then indicates the number of points to be invoked should the breach be proven. - 1.11 Any penalty points issued to a driver or operator have the right of appeal which must be made in writing to the Senior licensing Officer within 21 days of receipt.